ga-wdi-boston/ember-deployment-guide/README.md

 1. Go check to your github page site and ensure all requests are working and appear the same as on localhost:4200.
 1. Congrats, you've successfully deployed your Ember App!
+Zoey and Tomster are proud of you!

 ## [License](LICENSE)